-With students having constant access to social media, texting, and the internet, they’ve managed to create a secret code language that hides their mischievous behavior from parents and teachers.
-Teens and tweens who use code words and secret hashtags feel like they can easily misbehave because their parents aren’t even aware that they are misbehaving.
-As parents and educators, it’s important that we stay informed on this ever-changing teen slang that is so prominent on social media.
+With students having constant access to social media, texting, and the internet, they’ve managed to create a secret code language that hides their behavior from parents and teachers.
+Some students who use code words and secret hashtags feel like they can easily misbehave because their parents aren’t even aware of what they are chatting about.
+It’s important for parents and educators to stay informed on this ever-changing teen slang that is so prominent today on social media.

-So, we created a comprehensive list of teen slang, social media terms, popular acronyms, secret emoji meanings, and dangerous hashtags that parents and educators need to know.
+SmartSocial.com created a comprehensive list of the teen slang, social media terms, popular acronyms, secret emoji meanings, and dangerous hashtags that parents and educators need to know.

 To grow up and act responsible.